 A.C.T.
-Dust Collectors offers systems designed specifically for laser fume extraction — LaserPack 4 and LaserPack 6.
+Dust Collectors offers dust collectors designed specifically for laser cutting tables — LaserPack 4 and LaserPack 6.
 Both units provide a unique, heavy-duty and effective solution for removing dangerous particles from your facility.
 The LaserPack 4 and LaserPack 6 feature an integrated motor/blower that is surrounded with noise attenuation material for quiet operation.
 It also includes an integrated spark trap and remote start feature.
-This is a plug and play packaged unit that requires limited installation time after arrival.
+This is a plug-and-play packaged unit that requires limited installation time after arrival.

 The type of dust collector filter you should be using depends on the application you’re using it for.
 Cartridge filters, for instance, are very efficient (down to .3 microns) for fine dust and lighter loading applications, such as plasma and laser applications.

 Our high-efficiency Nano-Elite cartridge filters come in a variety of sizes and configurations with a MERV 15 efficiency rating.
 These filters remove 99.9% of the particulate from the air stream.
 The cleaned air is then directed to the location of your choice, either returned to the facility or exhausted.

 - Afterfilters: An afterfilter is a compact, secondary filter housing with ultra-high efficiency filters in it.
 Afterfilters are used as an “insurance” system in case there is a hole in the primary filter.
 If there is, the afterfilter will capture the dust.
 An afterfilter is also used for ultra-fine, sub-micron dusts.